One of the major drawbacks to selling products or services on the internet is that your customers don’t get a chance to give them a test drive.

 The “scent trail,” as Angie refers to it in the webinar, starts when your prospect sees your advertisement.
 If that ad is relevant to something they need, they click it.

-Often landing page images are surrounded by all kinds of informational aids — a headline above, a caption below, some body copy around.
-Just look at this one on FastHomeOffer’s landing page:
+Often landing page images surround by all kinds of informational aids — a headline above, a caption below, some body copy around.
+Just look at this one on FastHomeOffer’s post-click landing page:

 What if we removed the button, the headline, the body copy — everything else around it?
 Would you still be able to tell what this page was advertising based on just the photo?
 Let’s see.